1314524/1314524/README.md

 ### Hi there 👋
+# this is Energy Infrastructure assignment 1 & 2 script for student number: 1314524
 <!--
 **1314524/1314524** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.